MicrosoftDocs/power-automate-docs/articles/sap-integration/tutorial.md

 ﻿---
-title: "Tutorial: Integrate SAP with Power Platform using a sample solution"
+title: "Tutorial: Integrate SAP with Power Platform using a sample solution (preview"
 description: Learn about how to integrate SAP with Power Platform using a sample solution that contains Power Apps and Power Automate components
 services: ''
 suite: flow